Resources for Teaching Mathematics

 National Mathematics Standards comes from National Council of Teachers of Mathematics

-Illuminations - resources for teaching mathematics including activities, lessons, standards, and weblinks, it’s free to use their online activities/manipulatives to visualize your teaching or playing math (K-12) ; the affiliated organization is National Council of Teachers of Mathematics
+Illuminations has resources for teaching mathematics including activities, lessons, standards, and weblinks, it’s free to use their online activities/manipulatives to visualize your teaching or playing math (K-12) ; the affiliated organization is National Council of Teachers of Mathematics

 Computing Technology for Math Excellence - devoted to resources for teaching and learning mathematics (K-12 and calculus), technology integration in 21st century classroom, and the standards movement in education